barelyPirate/PornhubQuest/README.md

 ## Only Tested in Windows rn

-## for Linux, you can download the Linux vertsion of ffmpeg and yt-dlp
+## for Linux, you can download the Linux version of ffmpeg and yt-dlp

 ## Any issues? just copy and paste the Error in the new Issue.